Abdul-Rafae-Mohammed/StepByStepGuideToSetupPythonAppWithOracleATP/Guide200Using_the_RestService_to_LoadData.md

 - Please ensure you completed the guide 1 before you start this guide .
 Refer <a href="./Guide100Create_a_RestService_on_ATP.md" target="_blank">Guide1.md</a>
 - You have installed Oracle SQL Developer.
 You can download SQL Developer 18.3 [here](https://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html) and follow the instructions to complete the installation.

+- For getting the twitter authentication details, you need to have a twitter account and create an app on twitter from which the python application can retrieve tweets.
+To setup your twitter account please follow the steps on this <a href="https://docs.inboundnow.com/guide/create-twitter-application/" target="_blank">link</a>.

 ## Steps

 ### **STEP 1: Download the Python Application**